skramm/homog2d/docs/homog2d_manual.md

 s2.set( Point2d(12,34), Point2d(45,67) );
 ```

-You can also build theses by giving the 4 coordinates, x1,y1 and x2, y2 of the two points.
+You can also build theses by giving the 4 coordinates, x1,y1 and x2, y2 of the two points,
-The only constraint is that they must be all of the same type (no int/float/double mix):
+that may even be of different types (float/double/...).
 ```C++
 Segment s1( x1, y1, x2, y2 );
 ```